greggersaurus/OpenSteamController/README.md

     * TODO: This should be next top priority
         * Simulation thus far could be somewhat inaccurate if interrupt handler code changes states and such... which might explain why certain mods don't seem to have any effect...
     * Interrupts to simulate
+        * PendSV?
+            * TODO: When would this occur?
+            * TODO: What address would this jump to?
+            * TODO: does simulating this even make sense?
         * Interrupt 22 - IP_USB_IRQ
+            * Setup
+                * Step until interrupt is enabled and setup (code is in counting loop waiting for interrupt to occur?)
+                    * stepi 50700
-            * Called for multiple reasons (i.e. EP1-4 IN/OUT or FRAME_INT or DEV_INT(
+            * Called for multiple reasons (i.e. EP1-4 IN/OUT or FRAME_INT or DEV_INT)
                 * DEV_INT - Device status
                     * set {int}0x40080020 = 0x80000000
-                * FRAME_INT - Set every millisecond when the VbusDebounced bit and the DCON bit are se
-                    * set {int}0x40080020 = 0x40000000
+                    * This does some checking of memory, but the proceeds to wait for connection and times out and sleeps (same code as if no interrupt fires)
             * PC Start Address for IRQ can be found at code offset 0x98
                 * For vcf_wired_controller_d0g_57bf5c10.bin this is 0x000001e9
                     * set $pc = 0x000001e8